patrickdappollonio/kubectl-slice/README.md

 * Adding unit tests
 * Improving the YAML file-by-file parser, right now it works by buffering line by line
 * Adding support to install through `brew`
-* Functions to allow accessing labels and annotations on a way different than the dot-notation from Go templates
 * [Adding new features marked as `enhancement`](//github.com/patrickdappollonio/kubectl-slice/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement)